scicompuu/sesegpu/prelab3.md

 6. If you find yourself waiting a long time to get a GPU job, you can get a single interactive job on the GPU as well and run your GPU codes within that one:

-        srun -A g2020014 -t 0:59:00 -p core -n 4 -M snowy --gres=gpu:t4:1 --pty bash ...
+        srun -A g2021027 -t 0:59:00 -p core -n 4 -M snowy --gres=gpu:t4:1 --pty bash ...
         singularity run --nv /proj/g2020014/nobackup/private/cppgpu.sif ./openmptarget

-   Note that you need to specify `--nv`to make the GPU available within the container, as well as specifying the correct `--gres`flag to `srun`.
+   Note that you need to specify `--nv` to make the GPU available within the container, as well as specifying the correct `--gres` flag to `srun`.
 ## Thrust
 [Thrust]([https://github.com/thrust/thrust](https://github.com/thrust/thrust)) is a library relying on C++ templates for expressing parallel operations.
-The point is to (mostly) avoid specyfing *how* to do stuff, but rather express in more high-level terms *what* to accomplish.
+The point is to (mostly) avoid specifying *how* to do stuff, but rather express in more high-level terms *what* to accomplish.
 For example, there are ready-made functions for searching, sorting, and other operations that can be hard to express in a high-performance way on an extremely parallel architecture.
 If one pays care, the same Thrust code can also be compiled for parallel CPU usage, although this will not be the case in this example.

 We will now use another container, `cuda.sif`, which includes a proper library setup for compiling our depencies using the Nvidia compiler `nvcc`.
 1. Compile `thrust.cu`.

        singularity run /proj/g2020014/nobackup/private/cuda.sif nvcc thrust.cu -lcnpy -O3 -std=c++14 -arch=sm_75 -o thrust --expt-relaxed-constexpr -rdc=true -lcudadevrt
-2. Test this new version, either using `sbatch runongpu.sh cuda.sif ./thrust`or by launching an interactive job with `srun`.
+2. Test this new version, either using `sbatch runongpu.sh cuda.sif ./thrust` or by launching an interactive job with `srun`.
 3. Do the same to `thrustmax.cu`.
 Which version performs better?
 How do they compare to the other versions we have seen?

 ## CUDA
 CUDA is the "native" way to do GPU programming on Nvidia GPUs.
-It's a set of extensons to C++ that allow you to more directly see that these are single instruction multiple thread architectures, where the normal mode of operation is that each a group of threads (called a warp) execute the very same instructions.
+It's a set of extensons to C++ that allow you to more directly see that these are single instruction multiple thread architectures, where the normal mode of operation is that all threads in a group (called a warp) execute the very same instructions.
 Warps are ordered into blocks.
 Each block is then a member of a grid.
 Even here, we will be using a specific library, [CUB](https://github.com/thrust/cub) to implement some logic for us.
 CUB is more low-level than Thrust, but has the same idea of helping in synchronizing work, but at a level which more clearly makes blocks, grids and warps transparent to the developer, for better and worse.
 1. Compile cuda.cu:

         singularity run /proj/g2020014/nobackup/private/cuda.sif nvcc cuda.cu -lcnpy -O3 -std=c++14 -arch=sm_75 -o cuda --expt-relaxed-constexpr -rdc=true -lcudadevrt